wmo-im/wis2box/docs/source/user/cap-alerts.rst

 ---------------
 For automated publishing of CAP alerts created by the CAP Composer to a wis2box, we will need to perform the following steps:

-1. *Dataset Creation:* Configure the dataset in the wis2box to store the CAP alerts.
+1. *Dataset Creation:* Configure the dataset in wis2box to store the CAP alerts.
 2. *MQTT Configuration:* Configure your wis2box broker details in the CAP Composer.

 Dataset Creation
 ----------------
-Firstly, there must be a dataset in the wis2box for the CAP alerts to be stored.
-To create a dataset, simply navigate to the 'Dataset Editor' page in the wis2box-webapp, available on your host at `http://<your-public-ip>/wis2box-webapp`.
+Firstly, there must be a dataset in wis2box for the CAP alerts to be stored.
+To create a dataset, simply navigate to the 'Dataset Editor' page in wis2box-webapp, available on your host at `http://<your-public-ip>/wis2box-webapp`.

 .. note::
    For more information on how to create a dataset, please see the :ref:`adding-datasets` section of the wis2box setup guide.